Saint James, Trinidad and Tobago: Tourism activity

 Within the last ten years or so, at least two casinos or member's clubs have opened in St. James.
 These have attempted to replace the recreation clubs of the 1970s that operated in bars, some of which still exist in St. James.

-Bars located on the Western Main Road (WMR) have been a source of revenue and activity for many years.
-Two of the bars operate opposite to each other on the WMR.
-Over the years, these two bars were joined by Smokey & Bunty, an establishment that catered for the younger crowd who patronised the establishment after work on many evenings, especially on a Friday evening.
-Between 2014 and 2015, a fire destroyed most of the historic building which housed Smokey & Bunty and the food outlet.

-During the lifetime of Smokey and Bunty, additional entertainment was offered on the pavements and on the road space of the three bars, with Parang being offered close to Christmas and the Carib girls liming on the Carib Truck in late July into early August when the "Great Race" was held.

 On one of the weekends leading up to the morning of the "Great Race", a parade of some of the boats which would have entered the Great Race would pass through St. James as part of the build up to the day.
 The "Great Race" is a boat race which for many years was sponsored by Carib Brewery, a subsidiary of the ANSA McAL group.
 The race is open to several types and sizes of boats, which allows for the creation of "classes".
 The race starts in the waters of Trinidad, in the Gulf of Paria, goes through the "Bocas", down the islands and ends in Store Bay in Tobago.